Photo credit: CNN

 Of these, I'm in favor of a combination of containment/deterrence and negotiations.
 The other options either likely won't work and/or entail significant costs in blood and treasure (for the US, South Korea, and North Korea).
 Roughly speaking, my two-track plan involves very senior-level talks up to and possibly including Kim and Trump on freezing then rolling back North Korea's nuclear program over time in exchange for various economic concessions and security guarantees; at the same time, the US would also up its missile defense in the region and on American homeland, strengthen its ties to states throughout Asia via more military exercises and arms transfers, and actively clamp down on North Korea's economy and military.
 Based on how North Korea responds to all of this, the US could then decide whether to ease up on containment in favor of talks, or prioritize containment over talks.

 YS: Again, I don't think that negotiation will work simply because it cannot give both sides what they want: North Korea, at least under Kim Jong Un, simply wants nukes for self-preservation.
-Kim and his cronies will negotiate, but at the end of the day, they will present the fait accompli: They have nukes, deal with it.
+Kim and his cronies might negotiate, but at the end of the day, they will present the fait accompli: They have nukes, deal with it.
 And that is unacceptable for everyone else.
-For Pyongyang, giving up nukes at this stage would risk a massive backlash domestically, because it would (1) signal that the Kim Jong Un's regime is as vulnerable to outside pressure and (2) defeat the entire raison d'etre of its existence.
-Other states, such as Iran, may be able to backtrack because they never tie their legitimacy to their nuclear program, but not this one, which has painted itself to the corner.
+For Pyongyang, giving up nukes at this stage would risk a massive backlash domestically, because it would (1) signal that the Kim Jong Un's regime is as vulnerable to outside pressure, and (2) defeat the entire raison d'etre of its existence.
+Other states, such as Iran, can backtrack on their military nuclear programs because they've never tied their legitimacy to them, but not North Korea, which has placed itself in a corner.